kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 * On Windows, there are multiple DNS resolvers that can be used.
 As these come with slightly different behaviors, using the `Resolve-DNSName` utility for name query resolutions is recommended.

 ##### IPv6
-Windows does not support "IPv6-only" networking.
-However, Windows does support dual-stack IPv4/IPv6 networking for pods and nodes with single-family services.
+Kubernetes on Windows does not support single-stack "IPv6-only" networking.
+However,dual-stack IPv4/IPv6 networking for pods and nodes with single-family services is supported.
 See [IPv4/IPv6 dual-stack networking](#ipv4ipv6-dual-stack) for more details.

 ##### Session affinity
-Setting the maximum session sticky time using `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` is not implemented for Windows nodes.
+Setting the maximum session sticky time for Windows services using `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` is not supported.

 ##### Security